mgnsm/CodeSamples/MinimalWRLSampleApp/README.md

 `>powershell add-appxpackage –register AppxManifest.xml`

-Please refer to the [this](https://blog.magnusmontin.net/2017/12/30/minimal-uwp-wrl-xaml-app/) blog post for more information.
+Please refer to [this](https://blog.magnusmontin.net/2017/12/30/minimal-uwp-wrl-xaml-app/) blog post for more information.